 What’s your experience?

 If you use Google Sheets, what circumstances prompt you to print a Google Sheet, instead of share access to it or save the Sheet as a PDF?
 When you print a Sheet, do you print most often from a desktop-class browser or one of the Google Sheets mobile apps?
-Let me know your Sheets printing preferences, either in the comments below or on Twitter (@awolber).
+Let me know your Sheets printing preferences by reaching out on Twitter @awolber.